kkk-an/COFFTEA/README.md

 # COFFTEA
-Code for the paper "Coarse-to-Fine Dual Encoders are Better Frame Identification Learners"
+Code for EMNLP2023 paper "Coarse-to-Fine Dual Encoders are Better Frame Identification Learners"

 ## Data Preparation
 You can prepare data for *COFFTEA* from scratch, or can directly download from [link]().

-Firstly, following [Open-sesame](https://github.com/swabhs/open-sesame) to handle data in the XML format specified under [FrameNet](https://framenet.icsi.berkeley.edu/framenet_data), and get processed *CONLL* files, including the spilt of train/eval/test.
+Firstly, follow [Open-sesame](https://github.com/swabhs/open-sesame) to handle data in the XML format specified under [FrameNet](https://framenet.icsi.berkeley.edu/framenet_data), and get processed *CONLL* files, including the spilt of train/eval/test.

-Then, run the python code in *process_data* directory to construct the traning data.
+Then, run the python code in *process_data* directory to construct the dataset we used:

 **Note: Please specify FrameNet VERSION in global_config.json**
-- extract frame definitions,lexical unit definitions and frame relations.
+- Extract frame definitions,lexical unit definitions and frame relations.
 ```
 python process_data/extra_definition.py
 python process_data/frame_relation.py
 ```
-- construct **In-batch Learning** dataset.
+- Construct **In-batch Learning** dataset.
 ```
 python process_data/in-batch.py
 ```
-- construct **In-candidate Learning** dataset，pad_model should come from ["random", "lu", "lu+random", "lu+sib+random"].
+- Construct **In-candidate Learning** dataset，pad_model comes from ["random", "lu", "lu+random", "lu+sib+random"].
 ```
 python process_data/in-candidate.py  {pad_mode}
 ```

-For example, you data directory will be same as the following:
+For example, your data directory will be same as the following:
 ```
 .
 ├── fn1.7